sanketbajoria/scullog/README.md

 # Scullog
 Scullog, having capability of sharing the local drive to the browser.
 Stream the log file via Socket.IO over browser.
+It run on any platform such as windows/linux/mac.
+It run as service or standalone mode.
 It also provide various other features:

 # Features